 Don’t wait till you have money issues to start a serious discussion on money.

 2. Make room for new thinking

-We can talk until the cows come home but it won’t change a thing unless you are willing to change your thinking.
+We can talk about money until the cows come home but nothing changes until you decide to change your thinking.

 I struggled to adjust to little-to-no-money-living during those early months.
 I was in a new season of life and if there was a time I needed money it was then.

 Nonetheless I quickly discovered that “wants” can masquerade as “needs”.

 The overarching lesson for the season was God was teaching me to depend on Him.